 The IWA Athletic Booster Club supports, encourages and advances the athletic program and related activities of Incarnate Word Academy.
 It engages in fundraising activities to sustain a strong athletics program for IWA.
-The executive board consults with the school athletic director to determine the program needs and the sources of funding.
+The executive board consults with the school athletic director and Dean of Students to determine the program needs and the sources of funding.